Władysław Bartoszewski: Third Republic of Poland

-Diplomatic and politic activity
+Diplomatic and political activity

 From September 1990 to March 1995, Bartoszewski held the position of Ambassador of the Polish Republic to Austria.
 On 28 April 1995, he delivered a speech during the solemn joint session of the Bundestag and Bundesrat on the occasion of the 50th anniversary of the ending of World War II as the only foreign speaker.
 On 22 December 1995, he resigned from his office due to the end of Lech Wałęsa's presidential term.
 Once again, Bartoszewski became chief of Polish Internal Affairs in June 2000 in Jerzy Buzek's government.
 From 1997 to 2001, he was the Senator of the fourth term and the chairperson in the Office for International Affairs and European Integration.
 As a Senior Speaker he chaired the inaugural session of the Senate of the Republic of Poland.
 On 21 November 2007, Bartoszewski was named Secretary of State in the Office of the Chairman of the Council of Ministers (Prime Minister Donald Tusk) and plenipotentiary for international affairs.

 Social and academic activity

 From June 1990, Bartoszewski was chairperson of the International Council of the National Auschwitz Museum.
 From 1991 to 1995, he was the member of the National Council for Polish-Jewish Relations from the presidential office.
 From March 1995, he was the deputy chairman of the Polish PEN.
 In 1996, he received an honorary doctorate of the University of Wrocław.

 Starting in June 2001, Bartoszewski was the leader of the Council for the Protection of Memory of Combat and Martyrdom.
 On 27 January 2005, on the occasion of the 60th anniversary of the liberation of the concentration camp Auschwitz-Birkenau, he delivered speeches as the representative of the Polish inmates of concentration camps.
 For many years he was a strong supporter of the Polish-Jewish and Polish-German reconciliation.
-Through his journalistic and academic activity he contributed to retaining the memory of the Polish Underground State, the Warsaw Uprising and the crimes of totalitarism.
+Through his journalistic and academic activity he contributed to retaining the memory of the Polish Underground State, the Warsaw Uprising and the crimes of totalitarianism.

 From 26 January to 29 June 2006, Bartoszewski headed the board of LOT Polish Airlines.
 He was a member of the Polish Writers' Association.
 He was also chairperson of the Polish Institute of International Affairs in Warsaw, but resigned from the position on 29 August 2006.
 The reason was that there was no reaction from then-Minister of Foreign Affairs Anna Fotyga to the accusations formulated by deputy Minister of Defense Antoni Macierewicz who alleged that most of hitherto Ministers of Foreign Affairs of the Third Republic of Poland were former agents of the Soviet special services according to files known as "fałszywkas" produced by the SB secret police.